-a.
-Chair of Race Committee

-b.
-Starter and Race Umpire - The Starter shall act also as the Race Umpire having a clear view of all crews during the race.
-The Race Umpire shall have precedence over the Lane Umpires.
-The Race Umpire shall in general not communicate with crews during the race but will make decisions based on his observations and on the advice of the Lane Umpires.
-The Race Umpire shall not give any steering indications to crews.

-When all crews have finished the race the Race Umpire shall note any flags raised by the Lane Umpires and indicate if the race was in order by raising a white flag.
-If the race was not in order the Race Umpire shall raise a red flag c.
-Lane Umpires - The Lane Umpires may be positioned on the beach in an elevated position to give them a clear view of their lane, each in line with their lane.

-The Lane Umpires shall ensure the boats are held in line with their lane while waiting for the start signal and shall notify the Judge at the Start if they consider the boats are not correctly in line when the start signal is given (a faulty start) or if any crew member starts to board the boat before the start signal is given (a false start).
-They shall give such notification by raising a red flag.

-The Lane Umpires shall observe the crew in their lane to ensure that they correctly pass all the marks and the turning mark farthest from the beach.
+- a.
+Chair of Race Committee - b.
+Starter The Starter shall start the race and shall be responsible for the fairness of the Start (see 14-14-2 and 15-4). - c.
+Lane Umpires The Lane Umpires may be positioned on the beach in an elevated position to give them a clear view of their lane, each in line with their lane. - The Lane Umpires shall ensure the boats are held in line with their lane while waiting for the start signal and shall notify the Judge at the Start if they consider the boats are not correctly in line when the start signal is given (a faulty start) or if any crew member starts to board the boat before the start signal is given (a false start).
+They shall give such notification by raising a red flag. - The Lane Umpires shall observe the crew in their lane to ensure that they correctly pass all the marks and the turning mark farthest from the beach.
 Lane Umpires should also note any other infringement of the Rules, including interference.
-At the finish of the race the Lane Umpires should signify to the Race Umpire with a white flag if the crew in their lane rounded all the buoys correctly; they should signify with a red flag if there have been any breaches of the Rules.

-d.
-Judge at the Start and Finish - The Judge at the Start shall determine whether any runners cross the start line before the start signal is given shall and act also as the Judge at the finish (i.e. Chief Judge).
-The Chief Judge at the Finish shall not release any results of the race until the Race Umpire makes a determination on the infringement indicated by the red flag.
+At the finish of the race the Lane Umpires should signify to the Co-ordinating Umpire with a white flag if the crew in their lane rounded all the buoys correctly; they should signify with a red flag if there have been any breaches of the Rules. - d.
+Co-ordinating Umpire The Co-ordinating umpire shall receive all communications from the Lane Umpires about any penalties which crews may have incurred and pass their decision to the Finish judge. - e.
+Judge at the Start and Finish The Judge at the Start shall determine whether any runners cross the start line before the start signal is given shall and act also as the Judge at the finish (i.e. Chief Judge) and may also act as Co-ordinating Umpire.
+The Chief Judge at the Finish shall not release any results of the race until the Co-ordinating Umpire makes a determination on the infringement indicated by the red flag.